joel2048/Mini_Project_3/README.md

   	see Figma screenshot and ToDo-List section
 -	Overview of application and its features:

-    eShop App for Yu-gi-oh Cards
+    eShop app for Yu-Gi-Oh cards
   	with the functions to
  	  - make user account
   	- view and sort products